Marcamillian/AudioToy/notes.md

+# Working to play the samples back

+## 26/07/2020

+Using the same tutorial from previous to play the sounds
+- Samples now playing

-# Working to load in samples and replay them
+# Working to load in samples

 ## 26/07/2020